Narasimhag/reddit-genai-pipeline/README.md

 ## Step 5: Retrieve
 - Once the embeddings are indexed in Pinecone, run queries against them
 - `retrive.py` script, converts the query results into a structured dataframe

+## Step 6: Rerank
+- Rerank the results that are retrived using cross-encoder
+- `rerank.py` script builds a rerank class that ranks them using cross encoder, improving precision for recall.